 How To Keep The Inside Of Your Makeup Bag Clean

 For personal makeup bags/travel bags, take the essentials.
 My advice is no more than 10 products and buy travel-sized.
 This will help with having room in your bag.
 Here are my recommendations:

 9) A Palette

 I recommend a palette that can give you a few products in one package like the I Do Palette from Motives.
 With this palette, you get 5 eye colors, a bronzer, a blush, a highlighter, and an eye pencil.
 You can even get the Thalia X Motives BESOS Palette that offers 8 versatile eye shadows, 2 blushes, and 2 lip shades.

 For Pro Makeup Artists, I recommend you get a makeup kit that has compartments where you can have 6 foundations from light to deep.
 6 concealers from dark to deep, 4 pressed powders, 3 loose powders and 4 eye palettes with tons of different colors.
 Also, blush and contour palettes will help minimize the load and make it easy to move around.

 When Should We Replace Our Makeup Products?

-Best practice is that most liquid and cream products like foundations and concealers should be replaced within 6 months to a year.
-Mascaras, gel liners and liquid liner, in my opinion, should be replaced every 2 to 3 months.
+The best practice is that most liquid and cream products like foundations and concealers should be replaced within 6 months to a year.
+Mascaras, gel liners, and liquid liners, in my opinion, should be replaced every 2 to 3 months.
 Any Kohl Eye Liner or Lip Pencil, in a year max.
-Powder products like pressed or loose have a longer self line 18 months to 24 months.
+Powder products like pressed or loose have a longer shelf life 18 months to 24 months.
 Need a makeup refresh?
 Visit motivescosmetics.com and explore!

 The amazing team at Motives created this guide for you to access at any time: